How to Change Standard Form to Slope Intercept Form

 Quick Tips That Actually Help

 Write down the general formula.
-Keep a note card that says: "Ax + By = C → y = (-A/B)x + (C/B)".
-It sounds simple, but having that formula in front of you while you practice makes a big difference Most people skip this — try not to..
+In practice, keep a note card that says: "Ax + By = C → y = (-A/B)x + (C/B)".
+It sounds simple, but having that formula in front of you while you practice makes a big difference.

 Check your work by plugging in a point.
-Take your answer, pick an x-value (like x = 2), and see if the y you get makes the original equation true.
-If it doesn't, you made a mistake somewhere.
+Worth adding: take your answer, pick an x-value (like x = 2), and see if the y you get makes the original equation true.
+If it doesn't, you made a mistake somewhere Simple, but easy to overlook..

 Say the steps out loud when you're learning.
 "First I move x to the other side.
 Now I divide everything by the coefficient of y."
 Hearing yourself say it reinforces the process.